Disney to lay off about 28,000 parks unit employees due to coronavirus hit

 “However, we simply cannot responsibly stay fully staffed while operating at such limited capacity,” D’Amaro said.

-Last week, Disney officials said their coronavirus protections had been successful and urged California officials to issues guidelines that would allow Disneyland to welcome visitors again.
+Last week, Disney urged California officials to issue guidelines that would allow Disneyland to welcome visitors again.

+On Tuesday, Dr. Mark Ghaly, California’s health secretary, said the state had taken a science-based approach to reopening that aimed to “minimize the health and economic risks that would be caused by opening and shutting repeatedly.”

 Our Standards: The Thomson Reuters Trust Principles.